morokhalid16/advanced-python-test/README.md

 ### Exercise 3 (10 min)

-Rewrite ignore_exception so that it ignores the exception in its argument and returns None if this exception raises
+Rewrite `ignore_exception` so that it ignores the exception in its argument and returns None if this exception raises

 ### Exercise 4 (20 min)

-Test the class `CacheDecorator` without touching it, some of your tests may not pass because the class is bugged
+Write the tests for the class `CacheDecorator` without touching it, some of your tests should not pass because this class is a little buggy.

 ### Exercise 5 (10 min)

-Write the metaclass MetaInherList like ForceToList inherits from list
+Write the metaclass `MetaInherList` so that the class `ForceToList` inherits from `list` built-in. (read `test_meta_list` in the tests for more information)

-### Exercise 6 (15)
+### Exercise 6 (15 min)
 create a metaclass that checks if classes have an attribute named 'process' which must be a method taking 3 arguments

 ## Third Part (data)